Therapist Vs. Psychologist: Which One Is Right For You?

 Education

-Aspiring psychologists must first obtain a psychology degree from an undergraduate program.
-At most schools, this program includes general psychology, statistics, and developmental psychology courses.
+Aspiring psychologists must first obtain an undergraduate degree.
+While any undergraduate degree can gain a student admission to a graduate-level psychology program, many students choose a program that includes general psychology, statistics, and developmental psychology courses.
 Many students will also work in professor-led clinical psychology research labs.
 Some students may even run their own research projects.

 • Clinical psychology